ArjunSahlot/vidmaker/README.md

 Currently vidmaker only has one class, `Video`, making it extremely simple to use.

-First, you have to initialize your video with the path you want it to render at the fps and the resolution\*.
+First, you have to initialize your video with the path you want it to render at the fps and the resolution.
 Always include the ".mp4" ending to the path, vidmaker DOES NOT do it for you.

 ```py
 import vidmaker